-IN 2017, 36% of men and 41% of women claiming Social Security retirement benefits later.
+THERE’S A TREND TOWARD claiming Social Security retirement benefits later.
 Still, the most popular age to take benefits remains 62, the youngest possible age.
 In 2022, among those starting benefits, 26% of men and 28% of women were 62.
 (This calculation excludes those on Social Security disability benefits who were automatically converted over to retirement benefits.)
 If these 62-year-olds were in poor health, claiming benefits right away might have been the right choice.
 But many were likely making a mistake.
-Some good news: The number of folks claiming at age 62 has been trending lower in recent years.

 Our Humble Opinion: Social Security is such a wonderful source of retirement income that most folks should delay benefits, so they get a larger monthly check.
 Retirement’s big financial risk isn’t dying young, with scant money collected from Social Security.
 Rather, the big risk is living so long that you deplete your savings—at which point a fat Social Security check could be your financial salvation.